 Willowherb (Epilobium) is a Class B noxious weed in many states.
 In its native regions, it is simply part of the natural flora and a beneficial part of the landscape.
 But when soils are disturbed, the seeds spread far beyond their home turf and can cause quite a problem for farmers, land management professionals and home gardeners.

 There are many varieties of willowherb weeds.
 Hairy, Canadian, Tall, Greater, you name it; there is a species of the weed.
-Most site themselves near water of some sort, but they are also adaptable to dry, disturbed areas.
-Most of the West Coast of the United States classes them as problem plants due to their aggressive spread.
+Most site themselves near water of some sort, but they are

 They are tall plants, 3 to 6 feet in height, with narrow profiles and thick, rigid stems that are herbaceous rather than woody.
 Flowers appear in late spring through late summer, adorning the plant with richly colored pink blooms.
 Full willowherb information would not be complete without mentioning the fruits.
 Seeds are small hard four-chambered capsules, brown as a nut and containing numerous tiny seeds.
 The capsule splits open and releases these tiny egg-shaped seeds, each equipped with a hairy tuft at the end which captures the wind and sails far and wide.

 The problem is that willowherbs are remarkably resistant to most herbicides.
 It can take years of persistence before the plants are eradicated in a garden bed.
 Cut off any flowers before they produce seed heads.
 Seedlings can be killed with black plastic covers creating a sterilization effect through solarization.
 Mature plants are dug out deeply and thrown away.
 Don’t try to compost these plants, as they will simply take over your compost heap.